Camille de Soyécourt: At the end of a busy life

 After having been elected prioress of the convent several times, Mother Thérèse Camille had to transfer the load to another nun.
 Finding no other qualified nun, the Carmelites wrote to the Pope asking him to keep Mother Thérèse Camille as prioress of the convent for life.
 Pope Pius VII granted this, and his successor Pope Leo XII confirmed the decision.

 Mother Thérèse Camille, seeing that she could not use all her fortune, donated it to her family, retaining only some life annuities to meet her financial commitments.
 At this time she also decided to leave the Carmelite convent in Paris, since she knew the Carmelite community could not manage the maintenance and the expense after her death.
 Mother Thérèse Camille, at the age of 84, left the convent with the Carmelites on 23 April 1845 and settled in the Avenue de Saxe in Paris in a new convent built for them by Mother Thérèse Camille.

 Mother Thérèse Camille became increasingly deaf.
 For a while she compensated for her disability by lip reading, but her failing vision prevented her from continuing this technique.
 Becoming progressively infirm, she was confined to the infirmary bed where the nuns took turns to keep her company.
 Suffering from various ailments, she kept her good mood and her memory, telling stories to her companions to pass the time.
 Despite the sickness and weakness of her constitution, she continued fasting during Lent and other days proscribed by the Church.
 Her health was affected by several falls, and she was treated by bleeding and the use of medicinal leeches.

 Mother Thérèse Camille died on 9 May 1849 at the age of 91, having experienced and survived the 1789 revolution, the July Revolution of 1830 and the French Revolution of 1848.
 Her body lay in state in the choir of the church.
 Witnesses said it looked like that of a person in their fifties sleeping gently.
 She was buried at her request in the crypt of the martyrs in the Carmelite convent of Paris.
 Her gravestone is visible.

+A cause was opened for Camille's beatification, and she was granted the title of Servant of God.
+Her spiritual writings were approved by theologians on 20 November 1940.